Pain Management for Pets in Gettysburg

 Our Therapy Options

 In addition to traditional medication, our Gettysburg veterinarians provide alternative treatment options depending on your pet’s unique medical condition.
-Whether your pet is suffering from acute or chronic pain, or is even struggling with fear and anxiety, we can help them through laser therapy or acupuncture.
+Whether your pet is suffering from acute or chronic pain, or is even struggling with fear and anxiety, we can help them through laser therapy.

 Class IV Laser Therapy that can treat both acute and chronic pain conditions by focusing light energy to reach the source of your pet’s pain.
 The technology has many benefits, including inflammation reduction, accelerated tissue repair and cell growth, and general faster wound healing through a process called photo-bio-modulation.
 Members of our staff are specially trained in laser therapy and can educate you on the process so you know what to expect.